 Northwick Manor maintains links with two regional schools.
 St James’ Primary school, Malvern and Greet Primary School, Birmingham.
 This link started over four years ago and has been sustained and developed since.

-Year groups involved in the project has varied but is currently Year 4.
-The link involves two annual visits to the other schools and of course one day hosting a return visit.
+Year groups involved in the project has varied.
+The link involves each school hosting a day.
 These days are hugely valuable in terms of the children mixing and sharing each other’s learning experiences and environments.
 Activities during the day often include dancing drama and sport all activities which will support interaction between the children.

 Some of the other links we have made:-